SMI index trading

 The SMI is one of the most traded instruments in the world and an underlying asset to various derivative financial products, including CFDs.

-The key benefits of trading the SMI include:
+The key benefits of CFD trading the SMI include:

 - High liquidity